 - Laguna Churup: a day hike that also starts from Pitec, near Huaraz.

 - Laguna Llaca: is probably the most underrated day hike in the area.

-- Huayhuash 8-Day Circuit: an increasingly popular multi-day hike that’s simply mind-blowing.
+- Huayhuash Trek: an increasingly popular multi-day hike that’s simply mind-blowing.

 - Laguna Hualcacocha: another lesser-known hike that’s worth your time.

-- Laguna Quesquecocha: a hike which is even lesser known than Laguna Shallap!
+- Laguna Queshquecocha: a hike which is even lesser known than Laguna Shallap!

 - Santa Cruz Trek: a well-known brilliant multi-day trek.

 - Laguna Rajucolta: an easy day hike, where you’ll enjoy unparalleled views of Huantsan mountain.

 - Laguna Yanacocha and Uruscocha: one of the hardest day hikes in the area.

 What to Wear and Pack